 Have fun at Nestlenook Farm

 First up is a great place called Nestlenook Farm in Jackson.
 It covers just shy of 70 acres of land and has tons of fun recreational activities that you won’t want to miss out on.
-There’s an outdoor pool, spots for ice skating, and even sleigh rides that are perfect for a winter trip.
+There’s an outdoor pool, spots for ice skating, and even sleigh rides if you come for a winter New England getaway.